RSS

 I use the word forgiven on purpose.
 In speaking of sin and forgiveness, Luke uses the language of debt and forgiveness of debt.
 As Luke tells it, we owe a debt to God and God forgives that debt, putting what we owe on Jesus’ tab.
 It’s not fair exactly, but it is who God is and how God acts and it is more than fair to those of us who are the debtors.

 Jesus then begins to wrap up in saying, “Whoever is faithful in a very little is faithful also in much; and whoever is dishonest in a very little is dishonest also in much.”
 It is faithfulness to which we are called.
 Those who are faithful in little will be faithful in much.
-For Jesus, all money is little.
+For Jesus, any amount of money is chump change.
 Money is the small stuff.
 If you don’t treat even the little stuff like $100,000 well, then how will you treat something truly valuable like another human being?
 And if you are dishonest with something relatively meaningless like money, then you will likely be dishonest when the stakes are higher.

-Jesus sees money as something that is all too temporal.
-You have money now, but it will not buy the smallest measure of grace on the Day of Judgment.
-Yet, if you are faithful with the money for which you have stewardship, then it can have eternal consequences.
-You just can’t have it both ways.
-One will be your master, God or the money.
-You will have to choose.
 Jesus says that we are to use what we have to serve God.
-That is the real lesson here.
-Rather than paying attention to the steward, whether we consider him to be unjust or shrewd, we are to notice the rich man, the boss who is the true owner of that which has been squandered.
-And in this parable as in the linked parable of The Prodigal Son which comes before it, we find that God is ready and willing to squander forgiveness giving forgiveness away extravagantly.
-God is the Forgiving Father, the Forgiving Lord, the one who would waste forgiveness on those who do not deserve it.
+That is the real lesson of the Gospel reading.
+Rather than paying attention to the steward, whether we consider him to be unjust or shrewd, we are to notice the rich man, the lord who is the true owner of that which has been squandered.
+And in this parable as in the linked parable of The Prodigal Son which comes before it, we find that God is eternally giving and forgiving.
+God is extravagant in giving.
+God is the Forgiving Father of the parable of the Prodigal Son and the Forgiving Lord of today’s reading.

-Jesus used these two parables to show how much we have been forgiven.
-How God the Father is going out of his way to flood mercy, compassion, and forgiveness of us.
-For this, we are not to go out and waste what we have been given all the more.
-No, we are to change.
+Jesus used these two parables to show how much we have been given by God and so how we are to freely give.
+This parable reveals how God the Father is going out of his way to flood mercy, compassion, and forgiveness on us.
+In gratefulness for all God has given us, we are to lead changed lives empowered by the love of God.
 In the words of last week’s sermon, we are to “repent” which means to change our hearts and minds and our behavior as well.
-We who have been forgiven much are to be faithful with the resources God has given us and go out squandering forgiveness on others.
+We who have been forgiven much are to be faithful with the resources God has given us and go out squandering love and grace and mercy and forgiveness on others.
 We are to follow the examples, not of The Prodigal Son or The Shrewd Manager, but of The Forgiving Father and The Forgiving Lord.
 Jesus is revealing to us here who God is and how God acts and this is to inform the way we live our lives.

 So then, how would you spend the $100,000 if this sermon had been given on the Oprah Winfrey Show?
 Jesus says that to honor God you must be faithful with something so meaninglessly small as $100,000 as how you spend it will reveal what you think about something much more valuable, all the people around you.
 A real return on investment from Jesus’ perspective would be any investment that reveals that your true Lord is God and not money.